feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 6. Comparison to SQL Server
 7. Microsoft and Hadoop

----
+---?image=presentation/assets/background/white-wall.jpg&size=cover&opacity=60

 ### Faster, Please

-As more companies adopted Hadoop, we started to see a shift in mentality.
-This was the "I can solve problem X better than Hadoop" era, and the Trough of Disillusionment in the Gartner hype cycle.
+As more companies adopted Hadoop, we reached the Trough of Disillusionment.
+This was the "I can solve problem X better than Hadoop" era.

 ![The Gartner hype cycle](presentation/assets/image/HypeCycle.svg)